fhmwg/current-tags/stage1-draft1.md

 ## Future extensions

-There is a known desire to store position within a collection
+There is a known desire to store position within a collection.
+In addition to requiring a new metadata field, this raises concerns about distinct elements claiming the same position.

-There is a known desire to store metadata about a collection, such as creator, purpose, date, etc
+There is a known desire to store metadata about a collection, such as creator, purpose, date, etc. This would require the collection itself to be an entity about which metadata can be recorded.

 # Caption